-4.50 Service performance is driven through a set of twenty-four key contractual measures that, in turn translate to a set of key performance indicators (KPIs).
-Service incidents definitions can be found in Appendix 1.

-- 4.51 Since the last report to Committee, service level agreement (SLA) attainment levels have continued to remain stable and at normal/expected levels. - 4.52 Customer (User) satisfaction scores for the last two quarters of 2021 remained high and well above KPI levels.
-Levels dipped slightly over June/July attributable to the lead times for provision of new laptops but have remained stable since.
+- 4.51 Service performance is driven through a set of twenty-four key contractual measures that, in turn translate to a set of key performance indicators (KPIs).
+Service incidents definitions can be found in Appendix 1. - 4.52 Since the last report to Committee, service level agreement (SLA) attainment levels have continued to remain stable and at normal/expected levels. - 4.53 Customer (User) satisfaction scores for the last two quarters remain high which has been consistent throughout the last year despite more challenging working conditions.
+Levels have dipped slightly over June/July attributable to the lead times for provision of new laptops.
+This is a global supply chain issue and we have been working with CGI and our framework suppliers to source devices as quickly as possible in a challenging marketplace.

-4.53 The volume of Priority 1 (P1), or the highest severity incidents, has returned to a low and acceptable number.
-The work to improve the infrastructure across our Learning & Teaching network has concluded and the graph reflects this return to acceptable levels for our highest severity incidents.
-The volume of Priority 2 (P2) incidents has also returned to a stable and acceptable level.
+4.54 The volume of Priority 1 (P1), or the highest severity incidents, remains low whilst the volume of Priority 2 (P2) incidents continues to remain at a stable and acceptable level.

-4.54 The overall volume of non-critical Priority 3 (P3) and Priority 4 (P4) incidents shows a steady and stable pattern over the last six months with a slight dip over the Christmas period as schools closed and colleagues took leave.
+4.55 The overall volume of non-critical Priority 3 (P3) and Priority 4 (P4) incidents shows a steady and stable pattern over the last six months with a slight dip over the summer months as colleagues take leave and schools close for the break.

-4.55 Call Volumes
+4.56 Call Volumes - Priority 1 to 4